PawseySC/shell-hpc/_episodes/05-script.md

 - "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
 ---

-We are finally ready to see what makes the shell such a powerful programming environment.
+We are now ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
-For historical reasons,
-a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: these are actually small programs.
+For technical reasons, a bunch of commands saved in a file is usually called a **shell script**, but make no mistake:  These are actually small programs.

 Let's start by going back to `molecules/` and creating a new file, `middle.sh` which will become our shell script: